dlunizg/dlunizg.github.io/labs/lab4EN.md

 _{i=1}^{N}w_{\mathit{ji}}x_{i}+b_{j}\right)
 $$

-In order for the BM energy function to describe higher-order correlations, or more complex interconnections of individual elements of the data vector, we introduce the hidden variables $$h$$.
+In order for the BM energy function to describe higher-order correlations or more complex interconnections of individual elements of the data vector, we introduce the hidden variables $$h$$.
 Real data is then called the visible layer and is denoted by $$\mathbf in$$, while the hidden variables make the hidden layer $$\mathbf h$$.

 $$
 \mathbf{x}=(\mathbf v,\mathbf h)
 $$

 With RBMs, no interconnections are allowed within the same layer.
-This restriction (hence the name Restricted Boltzman Machine) allows for simple updating of the network states.
+This restriction (hence the name Restricted Boltzmann Machine) allows for simple updating of the network states.
 Although its purpose is well known, the hidden layer $$\mathbf h$$ and its distribution $$ p(\mathbf h)$$ are not predetermined.

 <div class="fig figcenter fighighlight">
   <img src="/assets/lab4/rbm.svg" width="20%">
 </div>

-The energy ofthe network then becomes
+The energy of the network then becomes

 $$
 E(\mathbf{v},\mathbf{h})=-\mathbf{v^{T}Wh}-\mathbf{b^{T}h}-\mathbf{a^{T}v}